 10. Elon Musk has three citizenships

-But growing up, Elon liked computers and everything technological so the South African dreamed of living in Silicon Valley, the technical haven in California, in the U.S.
+But growing up, Elon liked computers and everything technological.
+So he dreamed of living where the computer experts gather and build tech companies: in Silicon Valley, California, U.S.

-He figured it would be easier to get to the U.S. if he had Canadian citizenship.
-So he convinced his Canadian-born mother to reclaim her citizenship.
+He was serious about migrating and figured it would be easier to get to the U.S. if he was a national of Canada.
+So Elon convinced his Canadian-born mother to reclaim her citizenship.

 He did all her paperwork.
 And once Maye became a Canadian, Elon did the paperwork for himself.

-Three weeks after receiving his citizenship, he was living in Canada, where he attended college.
+Three weeks after receiving his citizenship, he was living in Canada.
+Soon, he enrolled in college.

 He then went for the check-mate.
 He transferred to the University of Pennsylvania, in the U.S., and has been living in Uncle Sam’s country ever since.

-In 2002 he finally got his dreamed American citizenship.
+In 2002, he finally got his sought-after American citizenship.